2020 Vision: JAX year in review

 As schools around the country closed their doors and opened virtual learning opportunities, JAX sought to help expand upon the genetics and genomics educational tools that were available for teachers virtually.
-Seeking to inspire and empower those interested in working towards improving human health, the JAX Genomic Education team developed a including a COVID-19 curriculum, for educating “scientists” throughout all stages of their careers from high school-aged students to late-stage researchers.
+Seeking to inspire and empower those interested in working towards improving human health, the JAX Genomic Education team developed a Online Learningcatalog of remote options, including a COVID-19 curriculum, for educating “scientists” throughout all stages of their careers from high school-aged students to late-stage researchers.

 Seeking to explain the science behind the coronavirus, in response to the many questions in the community regarding COVID-19, JAX created a library of bite-sized information, short animations and articles on topics ranging from testing to social distancing to vaccine development.
 These scientific, fact-based tools explain many of the concepts touched upon in the media for a better understanding of this pandemic and precautions the public can use to protect themselves.